How to make your Reservation

 Taxes & Fees

 If not collected in advance by the airline, airport taxes must be paid by the Traveler at check-in.
 Please call the airline in advance if unclear whether airport taxes are included in your fare.
-Entrance Fees to National Parks and other destinations are set by the respective government, and often change without advance notice.
+Entrance Fees to National Parks and other destinations are set by the respective governments, and often change without advance notice.
 The Traveler is responsible for any changes in fees made after initial booking.

 Visas & Immunizations